 Probiotics are not recommended for critically ill or severely immunocompromised patients, those with a short-bowel syndrome, or for those who have central venous catheters.

 Several herbs come from Traditional Chinese Medicine (TCM), Ayurvedic, and Western herbal traditions.
 These herbs are from a class of botanicals called "adaptogens," which support the thyroid by helping the body respond to stress.

 Ashwagandha or Withania somnifera comes from Ayurvedic traditions.
 Ashwagandha supports the adrenal glands and can reduce high cortisol levels.
 A recent study indicated that Ashwagandha might boost T4 synthesis and T4-T3 conversion and improve thyroid function in hypothyroidism, increasing T3 and T4 levels and decreasing TSH levels.

 Eleutherococcus seniticosus is also known as Siberian ginseng, eleuthero, and Devil's shrub.
 Eleuthero is used to moderate the stress response and may help relieve fatigue and anxiety.
 It may also support energy metabolism, liver function, and can help promote restful sleep.

 Anti-inflammatory herbs may also be useful for those with Hashimoto's thyroiditis or other autoimmune thyroid disorders.
 Anti-inflammatory herbs include turmeric, garlic, and ginger.
-These herbs are good for cooking.
+These herbs are suitable for cooking.

-Clearly, many nutritional factors play a role in optimizing thyroid function.
+Many nutritional factors play a role in optimizing thyroid function.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
-We recommend you work with a Paloma Nutritionist to determine your specific nutritional needs to optimize your thyroid health.
+We recommend you work with a thyroid nutritionist to determine your specific nutritional needs to optimize your thyroid health.